Blosterhxh/simple_lora/Résumés/8°) CLIP Double Ellipsoid Geometry.md

 Pour savoir si les points sont plus sur une shell ellispoïdale que sphérique, on pourrait recalculer la norme de malahanodis pour ces points et voir si la variance autour de la valeur moyenne est plus faible que dans le cas euclidien, mais je ne l'ai pas vu dans l'article.

+Thus, by deforming space with Malahanodis, the points restricted to the features with the variance close to 0.1 will remain on a sphere, as all coordinates will have been stretched almost equally.
+As the other coordinates are a minority, their modification should not have too much impact on the norm of the vectors, which should remain close to the sphere.
+Ultimately, it is not contradictory to have a Euclidean norm and a constant Malahanodis norm if the variances of the coordinates are on average the same.
+To find out whether the points are more on an ellipsoidal shell than a spherical one, we could recalculate the Malahanodis norm for these points and see if the variance around the mean value is lower than in the Euclidean case, but I did not see this in the article.

 ## d) Orientation des ellipsoïdes :